baniol/express-jwt-auth/README.md

 ### Example Front-End implementation

-Angularjs example can be found in `examples` directory: [https://github.com/baniol/express-jwt-auth/tree/master/examples](https://github.com/baniol/express-jwt-auth/tree/master/examples).
+Angularjs example can be found in a separate repository: [https://github.com/baniol/angularjs-auth](https://github.com/baniol/angularjs-auth)

 Follow the instructions from the readme file.